liamhays/flipwire/README.md

 - `/ext/infrared`: the directory where IR files are saved

-In an MSYS shell on Windows, you have to suppress path translation for Flipwire to work.
+In an MSYS shell on Windows, you have to suppress path translation for Flipwire to work, otherwise it will receive Flipper paths as local system paths.
 In Git Bash, set `MSYS_NO_PATHCONV=1`.
 In MSYS2, set `MSYS2_ARG_CONV_EXCL="*"`.
 See [this StackOverflow answer](https://stackoverflow.com/a/34386471).

 # FAQ
 ## Why "flipwire"?
-It sounds cool, plus "flip" is kind of a synonym of "invert", and the opposite of a wire is wireless, just like `flipwire` and the Flipper.
+It sounds cool.
+Plus, "flip" is sort of a synonym of "invert", and the opposite of a wire is wireless, and Flipwire lets you do things with your Flipper wirelessly...you get the idea.

 ## Why Rust?
 Because I like Rust.
 Also, because the Flipper ecosystem has a strong